shamilton1/prc/registers/dnn.md

 After a 16-bit convolutional operation in the XDNN engine, scaling, shifting and bias operations are performed.
 These operations keep the 48-bit accumulated value within an appropriate (user defined) range to prevent overflow/underflow in the following layers of the network.

-Scaling, Shifting and Bias values provided can be applied as a different value per-output channel, or the same value across all output channels (termed "Global" in the XDNN CSR description).
-This option is designated in the **Command Options** field.
-If the "per-output channel" option is selected, these values must be loaded into the FPGA DDR in advance of kernel execution, and a DDR offset from the filter base address must be provided through the XDNN CSR interface.
+Scaling, Shifting and Bias values provided can be applied as a different values per-output channel, or the same value across all output channels (termed "Global" in the XDNN CSR description).
+This value is assigned in the **Command Options** field.
+If the **Per-Output channel** option is selected, these values must be loaded into the FPGA DDR in advance of kernel execution, and a DDR offset from the filter base address must be provided through the XDNN CSR interface.

 The stages following the DSP array output for a single element are shown below:

 ![](/images/scaling.PNG)

+### Pre-Scale Right-Shift

+This stage takes the 48-bit accumulated output from the DSP as input, and right-shifts the input by the amount defined in the 6-bit CSR field **Pre-Scale DSP Right-Shifting**.
+The resulting lower 16 bits are preserved and output to the next stage as described below.

+**Note:** If the right-shifted value is not equal to the 16-bit signed value, the 16-bit output is capped to either the min. or max. of the 16-bit signed value.

+### Scaling

+This stage takes the 16-bit output from the Pre-Scale right-shift stage (higlighted) as its input.
+It multiplies the input by the amount assigned in the **8-bit CSR field DSP Scale Multipliucation value**.
+The resulting 24-bit value is putput to the next stage (**Post-Scale Right-Shift**).

+### Post-Scale Right-Shift